-- 5-4(F)(1)(a) Each subdivision shall comply with the provisions of Subsection 14-16-5-2(C) (Avoidance of Sensitive Lands). - 5-4(F)(1)(b) Lots within floodplains or Special Flood Hazard Areas shall comply with Article 14-5 of ROA 1994 (Flood Hazard and Drainage Control), the DPM, and the requirements of the Albuquerque Metropolitan Arroyo Flood Control Authority (AMAFCA).
+- 5-4(F)(1)(a) Each subdivision shall comply with the provisions of Subsection 14-16-5-2(C) (Site Design to Avoid Sensitive Lands). - 5-4(F)(1)(b) Lots within floodplains or Special Flood Hazard Areas shall comply with Article 14-5 of ROA 1994 (Flood Hazard and Drainage Control), the DPM, and the requirements of the Albuquerque Metropolitan Arroyo Flood Control Authority (AMAFCA).
+Grading in a Special Flood Hazard Area (i.e. flood zones or FEMA's Zone A designation) requires an approved grading and drainage plan, a Floodplain Development Permit, and applicable financial guarantees for permanent public improvements, pursuant to the DPM.